Akindu23/Fuel-Queue-Management-System/README.md

 In the Array Version the program handles a maximum of 6 customers for 3 fuel pumps simultaneously while the Classes Version extends this to handle 5 fuel pumps and implementing a waiting queue using a Circular Queue.

-The GUI was done using JavaFX.
+The GUI was implemented using JavaFX.